Contributed By Cowan, DeBaets, Abrahams & Sheppard LLP

 Copyright can be transferred.
 Any transfer of exclusive rights must be in writing and signed by the owner or representative.
 Minors (in the USA, those under 18 years of age) may claim and exercise copyrights, but state law may regulate transfer agreements entered into by minors.

 Section 109 of the Copyright Act recognises the first sale doctrine (commonly called an “exhaustion” doctrine outside the USA), by which the owner of a work’s copyright may not prevent subsequent sales of the work where there has been a first, authorised sale of a copy.
 Essentially, the owner’s right to control distribution of a lawful copy is “exhausted” following the first authorised distribution.
 An actual “sale” is not a necessary condition for application of the doctrine but, at the very least, a copy must have been lawfully made and conveyed.
-Digital content, like an e-book, is not included in this doctrine because one only leases, and does not own, a digital copy.
+Digital content, like an e-book, is not included in this doctrine because it is leased rather than owned.

 The USA recognises moral rights within visual arts, defined within Sections 106A and 101 of the Copyright Act as paintings, drawings, prints, or sculptures existing in a limited edition of 200 copies or fewer that are signed and consecutively numbered by the author (and bearing their signature or other identifying mark), as well as still photographic images produced for exhibition purposes.